PrathamSolanki/deep-learning-setup/README.md

             sudo apt-get install libcupti-dev
 * Installing with virtualenv
-    * Install pip and virtualenv by issuing one of the following commands:
+    * Install pip and virtualenv by issuing the following command:

             sudo apt-get install python3-pip python3-dev python-virtualenv # for Python 3.n
-    * Create a virtualenv environment by issuing one of the following commands:
+    * Create a virtualenv environment by issuing the following command:

             mkdir ~/tensorflow
             virtualenv --system-site-packages -p python3 ~/tensorflow # for Python 3.n
-     * Activate the virtualenv environment by issuing one of the following commands:
+     * Activate the virtualenv environment by issuing the following command:

             source ~/tensorflow/bin/activate # bash, sh, ksh, or zsh The preceding source command should change your prompt to the following: